Benali-Samar/Machine-Learning-algorithms/README.md

 # Machine-Learning-algorithms

-    ---This is an implimentation of different machine learning algorithms on a weather dataset to predict rain.---
+ This is an implimentation of different machine learning algorithms on a weather dataset to predict rain.